CatchemAL/Doddle/README.md

 ## Features
 - **Solve** the game in realtime using Nerdle's solver
 - **Simulate** how the game would unfold given an answer
-- **Evade** being discorvered - dodge the guesses for as long as possible
+- **Evade** being discovered - dodge the guesses for as long as possible

 ## Install
 - `pip install git+https://github.com/CatchemAl/Nerdle.git`